-1. R-3067 -7004 Heavy-duty curb inlet frame, curb box with two (2) inch radius and "Dump No Waste - Drains to Lake" logo, and diagonal openings grate (Neenah Foundry Type R Inlet Grate).
-May be used with vane grate (Neenah Foundry Type V Inlet Grate) denoted with a -V. For use with Type "H" Inlets in Type 'A', Type 'B' or Type 'H' Concrete Curb and Gutter.
-2. R-3067 -7009 Heavy-duty curb inlet frame, slanted curb box with openings, and diagonal openings grate (Neenah Foundry Type R Inlet Grate).
-May be used with staggered longitudinal vane grate (Neenah Foundry Type L Inlet Grate) denoted with a -L .
+1. R-3067 -7004 Heavy-duty curb inlet frame, curb box with two (2) inch radius and "Dump No Waste - Drains to Lake" logo.

+Grates: Neenah Foundry Type R, Type V, Type VB.

+For use with Type "H" Inlets in Type 'A', Type 'B' or Type 'H' Concrete Curb and Gutter.

+2. R-3067 -7009 Heavy-duty curb inlet frame, slanted curb box with openings.

 For use with Type "H" Inlets in Type 'A' Mountable Concrete Curb and Gutter.

+Note: Grates to be denoted in construction plans.

+3. R-3067-7000 Casting to be used when an existing "H" inlet is located at a new or proposed driveway location.
+In this application, the curb head section of the casting shall be removed from the existing inlet and replaced with this "plate" casting.
+This allows the existing inlet frame to be used without removal and replacement of the existing curb & gutter section surrounding the inlet to replace with our standard driveway casting R-3290-A.

+Note: Casting number provides frame and grate.

+4. R-3067-C Narrowed Casting (no casting in the curb head area) to be used as an alternate to R-3067-7000 in drive way areas.

+Note: Casting number provides frame and grate.

-3. R-3290 -A Heavy-duty curb inlet frame and custom grate.
+5. R-3290 -A Heavy-duty curb inlet frame and custom grate.
 No curb box required.
 For use with Type "H" Inlets in Driveway Section Type 'A' Concrete Curb and Gutter.

+Note: Casting number provides frame and grate.

-4. R-1878 -B7G Heavy-duty frame and flat open grate for use with Type "H" Inlets and in grassed areas.
+- 6. R-1878 -B7G Heavy-duty frame and flat open grate for use with Type "H" Inlets and in grassed areas.
+No curb box required. - 7.
+R-1878 -B7L Heavy-duty frame and flat closed cover for use with Type "H" Inlets.
 No curb box required.

-5. R-1878 -B7L Heavy-duty frame and flat closed cover for use with Type "H" Inlets.
-No curb box required.
-6. R-3281-A Heavy-duty curb inlet frame, curb box with two (2) inch radius.
-May be used with diagonal openings grate denoted with $-\mathbf{AL}$ (left) or $-\mathbf{AR}$ (right) or with staggered longitudinal vane grate denoted with a $-\mathbf{B}$.
+8 .
+R-3281-A Heavy-duty curb inlet frame, curb box with two (2) inch radius.
+May be used with diagonal openings grate denoted with $-\mathbf{AL}$ (left) or $-\mathbf{AR}$ (right) or with staggered longitudinal vane grate denoted with a $-\mathbf{B}$ .
 For use with Type "S" Inlets in Type 'G' Concrete Curb and Gutter.
-7. R-3382 Casting to be installed on inlets constructed in alleys with "v" style ribbon curb - see SDD 5.7.33 for installation details.
-8. R-3067-7000 Casting to be used when an existing "H" inlet is located at a new or proposed driveway location.
-In this application, the curb head section of the casting shall be removed from the existing inlet and replaced with this "plate" casting.
-This allows the existing inlet frame to used without removal and replacement of the existing curb & gutter section surrounding the inlet to replace with our standard driveway casting R-3290-A. 0 D 2077 C Name of Control (control to the control to the cont alternate to R-3067-7000 in drive way areas.

-Narrowed Casting (no casting in the curb head area) to be used as an

-Iss.
-02/28/2012-Part5.doc 48

-R-3067-C

-10. R-3808-0005

-Component number for all version of Terrace Inlets (SDD 5.7.12) shall be made of DUCTILE IRON - this requires a special order from Neenah Foundry.
+9 .
+R-3362-L Casting to be installed on inlets constructed in alleys with "v" style ribbon curb - see SDD 5.7.33 for installation details.
+10. R-3808-0005 Component number for all version of Terrace Inlets (SDD 5.7.12) shall be made of DUCTILE IRON - this requires a special order from Neenah Foundry.
 Standard Gray Iron castings shall not be allowed for use.

-507.2(e) Special Castings

-1. R-3262-2 Stormwater Curb Opening for 6" curb heads - this casting is used to allow the discharge of roof drains, sump pumps or small parking areas to the curb line where no storm sewer is available for connection.
+507.2 (e) Special Castings 1.
+R-3262-2 Stormwater Curb Opening for 6" curb heads - this casting is used to allow the discharge of roof drains, sump pumps or small parking areas to the curb line where no storm sewer is available for connection.
 2. R-3262-6 Stormwater Curb Opening for 9" curb heads - this casting can be installed as part of a terrace rain-garden/bioretention system to take water from the curb line to the garden.
 Where this casting is used the flow-line of the curb shall be depressed 3 inches to direct the runoff from small events directly to the garden system.

-Stormwater Curb Opening for 8" curb heads - this casting can be installed as part of a terrace rain-garden/bioretention system to take water from the curb line to the garden.
-Where this casting is used the flow-line of the curb shall be depressed 2 inches to direct the runoff from small events directly to the garden system.
-This casting shall be used when rain-garden/bioretention systems are in areas with significant tree canopies.
+3. R-3268 Stormwater Curb Opening for 8" curb heads - this casting can be installed as part of a terrace rain-garden/bioretention system to take water from the curb line to the garden.
+Where this casting is used the flow-line of the curb shall be depressed 2 inches to direct the runoff

-R-3268